7min read

 Make sure you have talked to the mum-to-be before the labour about what she wants and that if she has written a birth plan that you have not been involved in, that you know what is in it.
 You may be needed to massage the mum-to-be’s back, to physically support her so that she can stay active in Labour, or just to be there to hold her hand.

-Try to remember that the mum-to-be is experiencing physical changes that may influence her emotions, and be supportive of her needs.
-She may be feeling especially vulnerable, or be experiencing anger or confusion as her body and hormones change.
-Consider your own needs as well, and talk to someone if things are making you confused or anxious.
-You can always call or email Family Lives, or you can seek support from other dads who have been through what you have, for example on our internet forums.
+Try to remember that the mum-to-be is experiencing physical changes that may influence her emotions and be supportive of her needs.
+She may be feeling especially vulnerable or be experiencing anger or confusion as her body and hormones change.
+Consider your own needs as well and talk to someone if things are making you confused or anxious.
+You can always talk to us at Family Lives, or you can seek support from other dads who have been through what you have through our forums or private groups on social media.

 The rollercoaster of emotions that many expectant dads experience can include feeling really excited about your child’s birth, to feeling anxious about whether you will be a good parent, whether you will make the same mistakes as your parents may have made, or whether you could possibly be as good a parent as your mum or dad was to you.

 There are ante-natal classes that may be available through the NHS for you to attend to talk about your feelings about becoming a dad, or there is a wealth of information on parenting available online, including our free Parentchannel videos.
-There may even be a course in your local area - ask your GP, or the mum-to-be’s health professionals, or pop in to your local Children's Centre for more information.
-Parenting courses are becoming more and more popular and, as well as boosting your confidence, can also be a great way of meeting other local dads.
+There may even be a course in your local area - ask your GP, health professionals or pop in to your local Children's Centre for more information.
+We have a free online parenting course called New Baby in the Family that can help you gain more confidence in becoming a new dad..
 Remember that nobody is a “perfect parent”.
 The most important thing your child needs from you is your love and attention.

 There is so much to plan when you are pregnant such as names for your child, what baby equipment you will need, paternity leave and work issues, etc. These issues can be quite stressful and the planning may feel overwhelming at times, as there seem to be endless choices and decisions.
 Your baby needs very little other than love and care and a few basics, but there are endless products targeted at mums and dads to be and the pressure to buy expensive gadgets can be intense.
 Seek advice from other parents who have been in your position, and if you don’t have family and friends you can ask, local social media groups can be a great place to go to get handy tips on how to prepare for your baby without spending a fortune or wasting money.